karinaimeeluna/EC521/final_presentation/README.md

 # Final Presentation Materials
-Presenting on May 3, 2023
+Presented on May 3, 2023